• Home

 Wash

-You cannot just use a good cleanser when you’re trying to rebuild the skin barrier, you need to moisture the skin after every single wash.
+You cannot just use a good cleanser when you’re trying to rebuild the skin barrier, you need to moisturize the skin after every single wash.
 ALWAYS!
 See below for the moisturizer I recommend.

 Moisturize